heyns1000/LicenseVault/replit.md

 ## Overview

 This is a full-stack web application for managing FAA™ brand licensing with a modern React frontend and Express.js backend.
 The system features a comprehensive brand catalog, licensing calculator, and dashboard with analytics.
-It uses PostgreSQL for data storage via Drizzle ORM and includes Replit authentication for user management.
+It uses PostgreSQL database (Neon) for data storage via Drizzle ORM and includes Replit authentication for user management.

+## Recent Changes

+- **July 24, 2025**: Successfully integrated PostgreSQL database using Neon
+  - Database connection established via `@neondatabase/serverless`
+  - All schema tables created and synchronized
+  - DatabaseStorage class fully implemented and operational
+  - All TypeScript errors resolved
+  - Application running successfully on port 5000 with working database connectivity

 ## User Preferences